 Technology plays an integral role in supporting curriculum and instruction at GSMST.
 In our 1:1 student laptop environment, students have instant access to eClass (Gwinnett County’s online learning platform), the Online Research Library, and industry standard software from Microsoft, Adobe, Autodesk, and more.
 Students also use their laptops to take advantage of online learning opportunities provided by GCPS, including health, language and psychology offerings.
 Teachers and students also have access to Smart interactive whiteboards, overhead LCD Projectors, language learning labs, and instructional computer labs with high-powered workstations designed for CAD, 3D design and animation, application programming, and media production.
 GSMST’s mathematics faculty uses high-definition videoconferencing to deliver advanced classes to students at other Gwinnett County high schools.

 GSMST’s first decade has been one of growth and achievement.
-The inaugural class of one hundred paved the way for what is now a learning community of approximately one thousand students.
-The Georgia Department of Education awarded STEM Certification in 2012, and the school has repeatedly been recognized by the Technology Association of Georgia as a leader in STEM education.
-GSMST leads the nation in SAT scores, and is nationally ranked by US News and World Report and the Washington Post.
-The challenging curriculum and high level of performance have made GSMST the top-ranked school in Georgia year after year.
-In 2016, sixty-three students earned National AP Scholar status, and sixteen students were named 2017 National Merit Scholar semifinalists.
+The inaugural Class of 2011 (111 graduates) paved the way for what is now a learning community of approximately twelve hundred students each year.
+The Georgia Department of Education awarded STEM Certification in 2012 and again in 2017, and the school has repeatedly been recognized by the Technology Association of Georgia as a leader in STEM education.
+GSMST leads the state of Georgia in SAT & ACT scores, and is nationally ranked by US News and World Report and the Washington Post.
+The challenging curriculum and high levels of performance has made GSMST the top-ranked school in Georgia every year since 2013.